minhkhoa6868/hospital-management-frontend/README.md

 # Hospital Management System
-Hello
 This is UI for this system.
-We can use this web page to create, update, delete and see all the information in this hospital
+We can use this web page to create and see all the information in this hospital

+# How to run
+1. npm install
+2. npm install react-router-dom